KhaledAjaj2026/OLD_rco-replication/README.md

 This site was built using [React](https://reactjs.org/).

-This project is not associated with R+CO, or any of its affiliates, and was built for educational purposes only.
+This project is not associated with R+CO or any of its affiliates, and was built for educational purposes only.